 Capital credits are one of the many benefits of co-op membership.
 As a cost-of-service energy provider, Rock Energy doesn’t earn profits.
 Instead, co-ops use the term margins, which is any revenue remaining at the end of the year after all bills are paid.
 Capital credits reflect each member’s equity in, and contribution of capital to, the cooperative.
 This differs from dividends that investor-owned utilities pay shareholders, who may or may not receive service from the utility.

 An allocation is your proportional share of the margins.
-We set this money aside to use as operating capital for improvements and maintenance.
-A retirement is the amount you receive as a credit on your statement.
-It is a percentage of your allocations accumulated over the years.
+Allocated funds do not sit in a separate account.
+These funds are invested in the cooperative.
+Allocated funds remain the cooperative's funds until they are retired.
+Only when the board decides to retire capital credits do they become available to the member.
+A retirement is the amount you receive as a credit on your statement, or as a check (if you are a former co-op member).
+It is a percentage of your allocations.
 Typically, after utilizing capital for 20 to 30 years, it is retired.

 Your equity in the co-op reduces the need for us to raise rates or borrow money to meet expenses.
 Co-ops receive their operating funds from two sources: the amount members pay for service and bank loans.
 Lenders require that co-ops maintain a minimum equity level, which is where capital credits come into play.
 Equity levels are a measure of financial strength.
 Higher levels give lenders more confidence that a loan will be repaid and allow them to offer lower interest rates.
 Without this equity, members’ rates would be extremely high.